hamedpardazesh2020/ai_chat_bot/README.md

         - mcp-server-fetch
 ```

-Set `MCP_AGENT_SERVERS=filesystem,fetch` (or any other two entries defined in
+Set `MCP_AGENT_SERVERS=filesystem,fetch` (or any other entries defined in the
-the configuration file) and choose the LLM the agent should attach.
+configuration file) and choose the LLM the agent should attach.
 If you want
 to expose the ham3d catalogue search server defined in
 `mcp_servers/ham3d_mysql.py`, reference the bundled
 `mcp_servers/ham3d_mysql/config/mcp_agent.config.yaml` from your MCP agent